San Diego sports medicine at Scripps

-- Cartilage tears (also known as meniscus tears), in which soft tissue between joints (most often the knee) is suddenly damaged as the result of a twisting motion or sudden hit, such as a tackle
+- Meniscus tears (also known as cartilage tears) — when soft tissue between joints (most often the knee) is suddenly damaged as the result of a twisting motion or sudden hit, such as a tackle.

-- Fractures, which are breaks in bones and can occur in varying degrees of seriousness anywhere in the body
+- Fractures — breaks in bones and can occur in varying degrees of seriousness anywhere in the body.

-- Sprains, strains and bruises, which can affect ligaments, tendons and muscles of the arms, shoulders, back, groin, legs and other parts of the body
+- Sprains, strains and bruises — affect ligaments, tendons and muscles, such as sprained ankles, sprained wrists and strained muscles in shoulders, arms, back, groin, legs and other parts of the body.

-- Stress fractures, which are small cracks or severe bruising of bones such as the foot and ankle bones like the metatarsals, tibia (shin) and fibula
+- Stress fractures — small cracks or severe bruising of bones, such as foot and ankle bones like the metatarsals, tibia (shin) and fibula.

-- Tendinitis, which is painful inflammation that can affect tendons in the arms, legs, ankles and other parts of the body
+- Tendinitis — painful inflammation that can affect tendons in the arms, legs, ankles and other parts of the body.

 Shoulder and elbow injuries

-- Shoulder separation (acromioclavicular joint separation or AC joint separation), in which the top of the collarbone (clavicle) is separated from the top of the shoulder blade (scapula)
+- Shoulder separation (acromioclavicular joint separation or AC joint separation) — when the top of the collarbone (clavicle) is separated from the top of the shoulder blade (scapula).

-- Rotator cuff injuries, which involve a tear of one or more of the tendons that connect four muscles in the shoulder to the upper arm bone (humerus)
+- Rotator cuff injuries — such as a rotator cuff tear, which involve a tear of one or more of the tendons that connect four muscles in the shoulder to the upper arm bone (humerus).

-- Tennis elbow or golfer’s elbow, which are characterized by pain on the outside of the elbow (tennis) or inside of the elbow (golf)
+- Tennis elbow or golfer’s elbow — characterized by pain on the outside of the elbow (tennis) or inside of the elbow (golf).

-- Ulnar collateral ligament injury, in which the ligament inside the elbow connecting the upper arm (humerus) with the forearm (ulna) is partially or completely torn
+- Ulnar collateral ligament injury (also known as UCL injury) — when the ligament inside the elbow connecting the upper arm (humerus) with the forearm (ulna) is partially or completely torn.

-- Anterior cruciate ligament (ACL) injury, in which one of the main ligaments that helps stabilize and support the knee is partially or completely torn
+- Anterior cruciate ligament (ACL) injury (also known as ACL tear) — when one of the main ligaments that helps stabilize and support the knee is partially or completely torn.

-- Iliotibial (IT) band syndrome, which is an inflammation of the tendon that connects the knee to the hip and causes pain on the outside of the knee
+- Iliotibial band syndrome or IT band syndrome — an inflammation of the tendon that connects the knee to the hip and causes pain on the outside of the knee.

-- Medial collateral ligament (MCL) injury, in which the ligament located along the inner knee is strained or torn
+- Medial collateral ligament (MCL) injury (also known as MCL tear) — when the ligament located along the inner knee is strained or torn.

-- Osgood-Schlatter disease, which is an overuse injury of the tendon below the kneecap seen in growing adolescents before entering their mid-to-late teens
+- Osgood-Schlatter disease — an overuse injury of the tendon below the kneecap seen in growing adolescents before entering their mid-to-late teens.

-- Runner’s knee (patellofemoral knee syndrome), which in adults is characterized by pain just below the kneecap that usually intensifies during activity
+- Runner’s knee (also known as patellofemoral knee syndrome) — occurs in adults and is characterized by pain just below the kneecap that usually intensifies during activity.

 Foot, ankle and lower leg injuries

-- Achilles tendonitis, which is an inflammation of the Achilles tendon at the back of the ankle above the heel
+- Achilles tendinitis — an inflammation of the Achilles tendon at the back of the ankle above the heel.

-- Plantar fasciitis, which is inflammation in the bottom of the foot, usually originating at the base of the heel
+- Plantar fasciitis— inflammation in the bottom of the foot with stabbing heel pain, usually originating at the base of the heel.

-- Sesamoiditis of the foot, which is inflammation of two small bones in the forefoot that produces pain under the big toe
+- Sesamoiditis of the foot — inflammation of two small bones in the forefoot that produces pain under the big toe.

-- Shin splints, which refers to pain in the lower front leg caused by inflamed muscles or the possible onset of stress fractures in the tibia
+- Shin splints — pain in the lower front leg caused by inflamed muscles or the possible onset of stress fractures in the tibia (shin).

-- Turf toe, in which the main joint of the big toe is sprained due to hyperextension
+- Turf toe — when the main joint of the big toe is sprained due to hyperextension.

-- Non-surgical methods, including anti-inflammatory injections or other prescription medications
+- Nonsurgical methods — focus on managing pain through alternative treatments including anti-inflammatory injections or other prescription medications.

-- Osteochondral allograft transplantation, in which cartilage from a donor is implanted to help restore stability in a patient’s knee, ankle or shoulder
+- Osteochondral allograft transplantation — a procedure when cartilage from a donor is implanted to help restore stability in a patient’s knee, ankle or shoulder.

-- Sport physical therapy, which can be provided either as a primary treatment, or following a surgical procedure with the goal of helping patients regain strength and full range of motion
+- Sport physical therapy — provided either as a primary treatment or following a surgical procedure with the goal of helping patients regain strength and full range of motion.

 Surgery for arm, shoulder, hand or wrist injuries

-- Hand and wrist surgery, which can include repairs for fractures of the scaphoid or bone fragments in the fingers
+- Hand and wrist surgery — repairs for fractures of the scaphoid or bone fragments in the fingers.

-- Minimally invasive shoulder surgery following a dislocation to repair damaged joint soft tissue
+- Minimally invasive shoulder surgery — including repairs to damaged joint soft tissue following dislocation.

-- Shoulder replacement surgery, including total shoulder replacement, partial shoulder replacement and/or reverse shoulder replacement
+- Shoulder replacement surgery — total shoulder replacement, partial shoulder replacement and/or reverse shoulder replacement.

-- Shoulder resurfacing, in which the head of the upper arm bone is trimmed and capped with a smooth metal covering, and the shoulder blade socket may be smoothed and replaced with a strong plastic socket or tissue graft
+- Shoulder resurfacing — a procedure where the head of the upper arm bone is trimmed and capped with a smooth metal covering, and the shoulder blade socket may be smoothed and replaced with a strong plastic socket or tissue graft.

-- UCL reconstruction (“Tommy John surgery”), in which a torn ulnar collateral ligament in the elbow is rebuilt using a tendon tissue from a donor or patient’s body
+- UCL reconstruction (“Tommy John surgery”) — a procedure where a torn ulnar collateral ligament in the elbow is rebuilt using tendon tissue from a donor or patient’s body.

 Surgery for hip injuries

-- Hip resurfacing, in which the head of the femur is trimmed and capped with a smooth metal covering, while the hip socket is removed and replaced with a metal socket
+- Hip resurfacing — a procedure where the head of the femur is trimmed and capped with a smooth metal covering, while the hip socket is removed and replaced with a metal socket.

-- Minimally invasive hip replacement, in which a smaller surgical incision is made than in traditional total hip replacement surgery
+- Minimally invasive hip replacement — a procedure where a smaller surgical incision is made than in traditional total hip replacement surgery.

-- Total hip replacement (hip arthroplasty), in which the head of the femur (thigh bone) is removed and replaced with a metal stem and a metal or ceramic ball, while the worn hip socket (acetabulum) is removed and replaced with a metal socket
+- Total hip replacement (hip arthroplasty) — a procedure where the head of the femur (thigh bone) is removed and replaced with a metal stem and a metal or ceramic ball, while the worn hip socket (acetabulum) is removed and replaced with a metal socket.

 Surgery for knee injuries

-- MCL reconstruction, in which a torn medial collateral ligament is rebuilt using tissue from a donor or the patient’s body to restore stability to the inner knee
+- MCL reconstruction — a procedure where a torn medial collateral ligament is rebuilt using tissue from a donor or the patient’s body to restore stability to the inner knee.

-- Partial knee replacement, in which damaged tissue and bone in the inner knee or the outer knee is replaced with a metal and plastic part
+- Partial knee replacement — a procedure where damaged tissue and bone in the inner knee or the outer knee is replaced with a metal and plastic part.

-- Total knee replacement (knee arthroplasty), in which the ends of the femur (thigh bone) and tibia (shin bone) at the knee joint are removed and replaced with metal and strong plastic parts
+- Total knee replacement (knee arthroplasty) — a procedure where the ends of the femur (thigh bone) and tibia (shin bone) at the knee joint are removed and replaced with metal and strong plastic parts.

 Surgery for foot and ankle injuries

-- Ankle surgery, including repairs of torn Achilles heel, fractures and dislocations
+- Ankle surgery — includes repairs of torn Achilles tendon, ankle fractures and dislocations.

-- Ankle replacement (ankle arthroplasty), in which damaged bone and cartilage are replaced with metal and plastic parts
+- Ankle replacement (ankle arthroplasty) — a procedure where damaged bone and cartilage are replaced with metal and plastic parts

-- Foot surgery, including complex procedures to repair fractures and torn ligaments
+- Foot surgery — includes complex procedures to repair fractures and torn ligaments

 Sports physical therapy